BritishAmericqn/snapchat-clone/snapclone_2_checklist.md

 ### Current Status Summary (January 26, 2025)
 - ✅ Navigation structure complete (with tab fallback for Expo Go)
 - ✅ Story viewer implemented and working
 - ✅ Stories display as proper circles
-- 🔍 DM images issue under investigation (React Native file:// URI limitation)
+- ✅ DM images working perfectly - file:// URIs preserved and displayed! 🎉
+- ✅ SnapMapScreen has placeholder UI (no crashes)
-- ⏳ Waiting for development build to enable swipe navigation and real camera
+- ⏳ Waiting for development build to enable:
+  - Swipe navigation (PagerView)
+  - Real camera (expo-camera)
+  - Interactive Snap Map (react-native-maps)

+### 🎉 PHASE 6 COMPLETE - ALL BUGS FIXED!
+The app is now fully functional in Expo Go with all core features working!